bangdasun/statistical-machine-learning/README.md

 ## Statistical-machine-learning
-STAT GR5241 Statistical Machine Learning taught by Professor Linxi Liu
+STAT GR5241 Statistical Machine Learning taught by Professor Linxi Liu.

+**FOR COLUMBIA STATS STUDENTS WHO TAKE THIS COURSE: DO NOT COPY SINCE HOMEWORK PROBLEMS MIGHT BE THE SAME.**

 The topics discussed in this course includes:

 ### General Concepts
-* Supervised Learning and Unsupervised Learning;
+* Supervised Learning and Unsupervised Learning
-* Frequentist vs Bayesian;
+* Frequentist vs Bayesian
-* Loss function;
+* Loss function
-* Cross validation;
+* Cross validation
-* Exponential Family.
+* Exponential Family

 ### PCA